Tierion (TNT) Reaches Market Cap of $52.14 Million

-Tierion (CURRENCY:TNT) traded down 13.6% against the U.S. dollar during the 1-day period ending at 17:00 PM ET on October 19th.
-Tierion has a market capitalization of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last day.
-During the last week, Tierion has traded down 13.7% against the U.S. dollar.
-One Tierion coin can now be purchased for about $0.12 or 0.00000245 BTC on cryptocurrency exchanges.
+Tierion (CURRENCY:TNT) traded down 13.6% against the U.S. dollar during the 1-day period ending at 12:00 PM ET on October 22nd.
+During the last seven days, Tierion has traded down 13.7% against the U.S. dollar.
+Tierion has a total market capitalization of $52.14 million and $48,568.00 worth of Tierion was traded on exchanges in the last day.
+One Tierion coin can now be purchased for about $0.12 or 0.00000245 BTC on exchanges.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.